IgnitionBoulder/2015week1/deliverables/README.md

 What is the difference between committing your changes and pushing them to Github?

 What is the command to check the status of your current repo in git?
+git status

 What is the command to see the history of your previous commits (from the command line)?
 What are a few interesting variations (sets of options)?
+The git log command shows your history of previous commits in reverese chronological order.
+One option is git log -p which shows the difference in each commit, or the command git log -2 which shows only the last two entries.

 How can you look through your historical commits on the Github website?
 What is a "Merge"?